 Pascault Row is protected with a residential wet sprinkler system.
-The system contains a water flow alarms, and valve supervisory switches connected to the building fire alarm system.
+The system contains water flow alarms, and valve supervisory switches connected to the building fire alarm system.
 Standpipes are located with hose valves on each level of the stairwells.
 The fire department connection is located on Lexington Street.
 Knox FDC caps are installed on fire department connections to prevent vandalism.
 Portable fire extinguishers are located throughout the facility.

-The building is equipped with an interior fire alarm system consisting of manual pull stations, water flow devices and audible/visual devices which transmit a signal to the Pine Street Police Station.
-Each of the four handicapped units have smoke detectors which are interconnected with the fire alarm system.
-The handicapped apartments are also equipped with high intensity strobe lights which flash when the complex's fire alarm system activates.
-The balance of the living units have smoke alarms which sound only within the dwelling unit.
+The building is equipped with an interior fire alarm system consisting of manual pull stations, water flow devices, and audible/visual devices that transmit a signal to the Pine Street Police Station.
+Each of the four handicapped units have smoke detectors that are interconnected with the fire alarm system.
+The handicapped apartments also are equipped with high-intensity strobe lights that flash when the complex's fire alarm system activates.
+The balance of the living units has smoke alarms that sound only within the dwelling unit.
 Portable fire extinguishers are located in each apartment and exit corridors.